-Industry in Alaska works in some of the harshest environments anywhere.
-Working in remote locations presents unique challenges, but it shouldn’t mean sacrificing quality of living.
+Remote Alaska can present harsh working environments.
+Working in these extraordinary locations presents unique challenges, but it shouldn’t mean sacrificing quality of living.
 A high standard of living improves morale, resulting in improved productivity and lower costs.
 Happy employees are more effective employees.

-Doyon Remote Facilities & Services (DRFS) provides clean, comfortable, contemporary accommodations and camp services to industry in remote locations throughout Alaska.
-We know the effect of living conditions on morale, and we endeavor to make our camps as welcoming as possible.
+Doyon Remote Facilities & Services (DRFS) provides clean, comfortable, contemporary accommodations and camp services in remote locations throughout Alaska.
+We venture to make our camps as welcoming as possible.
 With a long list of amenities, modern styling, and excellent service, we know you will feel right at home.

 Modern approach to remote living.